gauravkolekar/token_ring_algorithm_python3.6/README.md

 Please go to node 2 and comment the timeout from 21.
 Uncomment command for timeout for 15.
-Without this multiple election won't work. run node4.py, node1.py, node2.py, node3.py in this order.
+Without this multiple election won't work.
+Run node4.py, node1.py, node2.py, node3.py in this order.
 Look at the output's of node 4.
 You will see token been passed at high speed.
 Than close the node 4 program.
 You will see leader election take place by both node 1 and node 2.
 You will see node 3 become the leader.
 Than again start node 4, you will see node 4 start election and leader election take place.